sanamgill/CRWR1100/_posts/2018-01-01-course-outline.md

 ##### Working in a Group

 Groups offer invaluable opportunities for personal development and routinely transcend the efforts of any one individual.
 The following elements are some of the important capabilities required for healthy group process:

 * building trust and a culture of collaboration
 * attending to individual needs and the needs of the group
 * sharing responsibility
 * giving and receiving feedback
 * embracing and resolving minor conflicts

-Much of our class time will be spent in small and large groups exploring and developing these skills.

 ##### Following Through on a Process